Governing Law and Law-Making

 The activity of thinking about, debating, and adopting a constitution is, arguably, as important as the resulting document.
 Highest in the hierarchy of law are those standards by which the adequacy of a constitution — and the methods by which it was adopted — must be judged.
 These standards focus on the basic question: What is a constitution?

-We have constructed a box, with an opening to let in pigeons.
-Outside this opening is a black button, and inside are several different-colored buttons.
+We have constructed a box with an opening to let in pigeons.
+Outside this opening is a black button, and inside are several different-colored buttons, including green.
 We have designed this experiment as follows: If a pigeon enters the box and pecks the green button, a two-day supply of food pellets will enter the food trough, but thereafter that pigeon will get no food for one week; if a pigeon pecks any other button inside the box, little or no food will reward it.
 However, if a pigeon, before entering the box, pecks the black button outside, then pecking any color inside will reward it with a nice little meal — unless it is in the seven-day punishment period for having pecked the green button without first pecking the black button.
 Question: Will pigeons learn the value of pecking the black button before entering?
 Will they thus “limit” themselves by a hierarchy of rules — thereby improving their lives?

 This thought experiment was suggested by Prof. Lawrence H. Tribe of Harvard, a foremost constitutional scholar.
 It helps to focus attention on a key aspect of constitutional law — self-limits.
 Cybernetics.

 As a constitution limits (or should limit) all legislation, etc., so too a constitution must itself be limited, governed.
 How?